HydroProtocol/hydro-scaffold-dex/README.md

 - You could try this with different token symbols and contract addresses.
 - This creates a market with "default parameters" for fees, decimals, etc.

+        hydro-dex-ctl market publish HOT-WWW

+- This makes the market viewable on the frontend

 4. **Exit the CLI**

         exit